edHelper.com

 Tarantulas

-1 Originally, the word "tarantula" was the name of a specific species of wolf spiders called the Lycosa tarantula.
-People were scared of this spider, because they believed unfoundedly that it spread the disease "tarantism" in southern Europe.
-The illness, thought to be inflicted by tarantulas' bites, was first recorded in medical journals in the 14th century.
-Tarantism reached its peak in the 17th century.
-According to the local belief, the only cure was to dance to certain music -- tarantella -- for days or even weeks.
+1 At first, the word "tarantula" was the name of a specific species of wolf spiders called the Lycosa tarantula.
+People were scared of this spider.
+They believed (for no good reason) that it spread a disease called "tarantism."
+The illness was thought to be caused by the Lycosa tarantula's bites.
+The illness was first recorded in medical journals in southern Europe in the 14th century.
+According to local beliefs, the only cure was to dance to certain music for days or even weeks.
+The dance was called the tarantella.

 3 Tarantulas like to hunt at night.
 Though they have up to eight eyes on the top of their heads, they cannot see very well.
-Nevertheless, thanks to the sensitive hairs on their bodies and legs, they manage to overcome this weakness and can ambush a passerby in the dark with pinpoint accuracy.
+But thanks to the sensitive hairs on their bodies and legs, they can ambush a victim in the dark with deadly precision.
 When hungry, tarantulas wait patiently for an unsuspecting animal to come near their hideouts.
-Once within a striking range, tarantulas launch a surprise attack by seizing the prey with their arm-like appendages (or pedipalps) near their jaws and inject venom into it.
-Then, they secrete digestive juices onto the doomed victim and turn it to a cup of soup!
+Once within a striking range, tarantulas launch a surprise attack!
+They seize the prey with their arm-like appendages (or pedipalps) near their jaws.
+Then they bite and inject venom into it.
+Then, they secrete digestive juices onto the doomed victim.
+The juices turn it to a cup of soup!

 Paragraphs 4 to 5: